WMS-DEV/usos4j/README.md

 - [Web application with oAuth authentication](https://github.com/WMS-DEV/usos4j/tree/master/spring-demo)
 - [Full Spring Security integration - log in to your aplication through USOS](https://github.com/WMS-DEV/usos4j/tree/master/spring-security-demo)

-We also offer you an access to a generic endpoint, which can make it easier for you to access USOS as you wish, skipping the authentication, here is an example on how you can use it:
+We also offer you an access to a generic endpoint, which can make it easier for you to access USOS as you wish, providing the authentication support, here is an example on how you can use it:
 ```
 var usos = Usos.builder()......build();
 var serverApi = usos.getServerApi();